Yashkhanna0311/Airline-passengers-sentiment/README.md

 --
 ![image](https://user-images.githubusercontent.com/87725407/127735302-dfb67f80-7304-4d36-bf9c-792cf48a87e4.png)

+Assuming that the rating above 3 is above averge rating

 1)The UI of the app from which tickets are being booked has to be made more userfriendly --
 2)The inflight wifi has to be made more efficient giving more data speed for the passengers